-With warmer weather around the corner, spring fever is spreading like wildfire – especially among our littlest Ames residents.
-Try these family-friendly activities in Ames to cure even the worst cases of spring fever.
+Warm weather is here, and long summer days simply beg for new activities – especially among our littlest Ames residents.
+Try these family-friendly locales in Ames to cure even the worst cases of the wiggles.

 Stop and smell the roses

-Nothing says spring quite like walking through Reiman Gardens.
+Nothing says summer quite like walking through Reiman Gardens.
 Take the kids to a hands-on gardening class, like caterpillar club, floral design, or an all-day spring break camp.
-Search for whimsical fairy doors and creature homes scattered throughout the gardens at their month-long Spring Enchantment celebration in April, featuring 60,000 tulips.
-Meanwhile, while waiting for spring flowers to bloom, your family can explore the towering tropical plants and eye-catching flowers in the conservatory and try to spot a Blue Morpho in the Butterfly Wing.
+Bring your dogs on Tuesday nights, celebrate Father’s Day, and enjoy the Garden Art Fair on July 9.
+Explore the towering tropical plants and eye-catching flowers in the conservatory, and try to spot a Blue Morpho in the Butterfly Wing.

 Play all day

-There’s tons of ways to get rid of spring fever energy out at Brookside Park.
+There’s tons of ways to get rid of that summer energy out at Brookside Park.
 Climb on one of the multiple playgrounds; walk, bike, or run on the walking path; or play a game on the tennis, basketball, pickleball, or sand volleyball courts.Â

 Take a ride